aditidhu/IMAGE-INPAINTING/README.md

 The partial convolutions for image inpainting component rely on the following:
 - Python
-- Libraries specified in 'requirements.txt' within the 'partial_convolution' directory.
+- Libraries used are Numpy,cv2,Matplotlib,Math,Tensorflow

 ## Future Work